Find the Best Lawn Equipment and Garden Plants

 What lawn and garden equipment do you need?

-Most services and companies carry a wide variety of lawn, gardening and snow removal equipment.
+Most companies carry a wide variety of lawn, gardening and snow removal equipment.
 The size of your property is the biggest factor to consider when choosing lawn and garden equipment.
 For instance, larger properties will need fast zero-turn mowers, while small residential lawns can get by with a small engine push-mower.
 Similar rules apply for garden and snow removal; if you have a very small garden or driveway you may not need commercial grade gardening tools or snowblowers.

 - Lawn equipment: Lawn mowers are designed to make cutting your grass as easy as possible, no matter the size of your yard.
 They include self-propelled, push or riding mowers.
 String trimmers (also called weed eaters) are handheld gas or electric machines that trim grass around trees or the edges of your yard with a rotating head and thick string.
 Most string trimmers come with an edger attachment that makes it easy to get a nice clean edge between grass and paved surfaces like sidewalks and driveways.